Scalable Generation and Validation of Isomorphic Physics Problems with GenAI: Results

+All three problems share a nearly identical geometric configuration: the second object is a thin ring, and the pivot is located between the rod and the ring.
+Across the LMs examined, the most common errors were either selecting an option that ignored the parallel-axis theorem or applying it incorrectly.
+This pattern suggests that this specific configuration, a thin ring with the pivot located on its edge, makes students more likely to overlook the need for the parallel-axis theorem.

-\textbf{Summary.} Categories 1 and 2 flag genuine difficulty outliers confirmed by student data, while Category 3 exposes flaws in the problem text itself, which are flaws that may not show in student data if clarified during exam.
-These findings support the use of LM-simulation as a diagnostic tool for identifying both difficulty heterogeneity and text-level deficiencies in isomorphic problem banks prior to deployment.
+Overall, the two case studies support the use of LM simulation as a diagnostic tool for identifying both difficulty heterogeneity and text-level deficiencies in isomorphic problem banks prior to deployment.